All B2000++ deformation analysis elements are designed for static

 specified with first specifying the N nodes defining the shell followed

-by one of the solid element nodes k
+by one of the solid element nodes k:

-are the nodes defining the shell element according to
+n1 to nN are the nodes defining the shell element according to

 the element connectivity definition of the specific shell element,

-with the following modification: n1
+with the following modification: n1 and n2 are nodes

 defining the shell element edge to be coupled to the solid.
 This